 Through an owner’s draw, you can withdraw money from the company’s checking account as needed without withholding employment taxes.
 Although you won’t need to pay taxes for each draw up front, you will have to pay self-employment taxes either quarterly or annually when you file your tax return.

 This is the most flexible option, as it allows you to withdraw varying amounts of cash as needed.
 It is also the most unpredictable option.
-You cannot count on a regular paycheck, and you won’t even know how much money you’ll be able to withdraw until profits are fully reported for the month.
+You cannot count on a regular paycheck, and you won’t even know how much money you can withdraw until profits are fully reported for the month.

 [Read more: What Is Variable Pay and How Can It Help Small Businesses?]